Assignments - Act Part 3, Section 22

 Assignments must be made in accordance with written employee instructions.
 The employer has the right to choose whether or not to honour an employee’s written assignment to meet a credit obligation.

 An employee works for a car dealership.
 The employer lends them $1,500 to purchase a car.
 The employee signs a written agreement to repay the amount at $300 per month, but the agreement does not address what will happen if their employment ends before the loan is fully paid back.
 The employee leaves the company with $600 still owing.
 The employer cannot deduct more than the written agreement authorizes from the final wages unless they provide further written authorization.

 An employee works in a remote fishing camp as a guide.
-They have a tab at the employer’s store on site where he can buy groceries and incidentals.
+They have a tab at the employer’s store on site where they can buy groceries and incidentals.
 The employee signs a written authorization for the employer to deduct their purchases from their paycheque.

 If an accident involving a company vehicle occurs during the course of company business, this is a cost of doing business for the employer.
 The insurance deductible or any other costs must not be charged to the employee.